IVF Donor Egg Refund Program

 Physician and Laboratory Fees include:

-- Up to two (2) fresh, split donor egg cycles, and all frozen embryo transfer cycles, to be accomplished within an eighteen (18) month period after starting the first fresh donor egg IVF cycle
+- Up to two (2) fresh donor egg cycles, and all frozen embryo transfer cycles, to be accomplished within an twenty-four (24) month period after starting the first fresh donor egg IVF cycle

 - Donor cycle monitoring